YonatanElul/afsrr/README.md

 ## Installation Guide
 ### Setup
-To setup the package, which should take several minutes depending on your internet speed (for downloading dependencies).
+The setup should take 2-20 minutes depending on your internet speed (for downloading dependencies).

 First clone the repository:
 `git clone https://github.com/YonatanElul/afsrr.git`